fivetran/hvr-connectors/databricks/README.md

       HVR_DBRK_DELIMITER
       HVR_DBRK_LINE_SEPARATOR

-The connector also supports PARQUET, AVRO, and JSON files.
+The connector also supports PARQUET and AVRO files.
 If the FileFormat action is set to one of these, use HVR_DBRK_FILEFORMAT to communicate that setting to the connector.

 If the FileFormat is AVRO or PARQUET, note that PARQUET and AVRO files have schema definitions in them.
 These can a data